danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 And this is basically it.
 The `Main` module imports both `Lesson2.String` and `Lesson2.Text` and makes use of them.

-Incidentally, if we only had need for the
-`String` implementation, we could have done something like:
+Incidentally, if we only had need for the `String` implementation, we could have done something like this without ambiguity:

 ```
     mixins:
-        lesson2-signatures requires (Str as Str.String)
+        lesson2-signatures (Lesson2) requires (Str as Str.String)
 ```

-and have imported `Lesson2` without renaming it, because there wouldn't have been ambiguity in that case.

-One final thing: could have we defined the implementation modules in the executable component itself, without putting them in internal convenience libraries?
-The response is NO. This is a limitation of Backpack: the module that fills a signature for a component must be defined in another component (be it a convenience library or a completely separate package).
+mentioning `Lesson2` so as not to leave it hidden, but only renaming the `Str` signature.

 Compile in this folder with the command: